Email: info@mtrolls.com

 First, it is important to understand the trends in the fitness industry.
 We can refer to industry reports studied by IHRSA, which provide data that can prove the bright prospects of the fitness industry.

 Then, talk about detailed marketing positioning, including where local competition comes from, and the demographics of the primary and secondary markets in the specified area.
-Based on the research, explain why ideal customers will be attracted to your fitness club or fitness center, such as babysitting services.
+Based on the research, explain why ideal customers will be attracted to your health club or fitness center, such as babysitting services.

 6. Strategy Execution